-Since 2016 we have reviewed our existing supply chains to ensure their compliance to the Modern Slavery Act 2015.
-This has been undertaken through the issue, return and assessment of information provided by the Anti-Slavery and Human Trafficking supplier questionnaires both at award of any contract and on an annual basis.
+Since 2016 we have reviewed our existing supply chains to ensure their compliance with the Modern Slavery Act 2015.
+This has been undertaken through the issue, return and assessment of information from suppliers in response to our Anti-Slavery and Human Trafficking questionnaires both at award of any contract and on an annual basis.

-We are introducing a set of Key Performance Indicators that will be measured both internally and help inform audits with suppliers.
+We are introducing a set of Key Performance Indicators that will be measured by Whistl and which will help inform audits with suppliers.
 These will include measures around: